mshawn12/video-game-sales-analysis/README.md

 # Video Game Recommendation Engine

 ## Overview of Video Game Recommendation Engine
-<strong><i>Overview</i></strong>: A python-powered video game recommendation engine that takes in user prompts or sentences in order to return 20 of the most similar games from the database
+<strong><i>Overview</i></strong>: A python-powered video game recommendation engine that takes in user prompts or sentences in order to return 20 of the most similar games from the database.
+The goal is to generate a minimum viable product (MVP) and a proof of concept that is scalable.
 <br/><br/>
 <img src="https://github.com/mshawn12/video-game-sales-analysis/blob/recommendation-engine/images/video_game_recommendation_header_v2.png?raw=true">
 <br/><br/>